-How to improve the performance of your WordPress website should be on the top of your list.
+How to improve the performance of your WordPress website should be at the top of your list.
 Overall performance is important for the website for a number of reasons.
-You want the site running fast, and you need to have it properly optimized.
+You want the site to run fast, and you need to have it properly optimized.
 One of the best ways to improve performance on a website is to disable cron.

 What Are Cron Jobs in WordPress?

 WP-Cron is how WordPress handles scheduling time-based tasks.
 A number of very important core features in WordPress use WP-Cron.
 These will include but are not limited to:

 - Checking for Updates

 - Publishing Scheduled Posts

 - Backup Plugin Running on a Predefined Schedule

 The “Cron” part of the name WP-Cron comes from the cron time-based task scheduling system that is available on UNIX systems.

 Basically, WP-Cron works by checking, on every page load, a list of scheduled tasks.
 This way it can see what needs to run.
 Any tasks due to run will be called during that page load.

 Note: WP-Cron does not run as constantly as the system cron does.
 It is only triggered on page load.